-The Curriculum all program offerings are evaluated yearly and based on how the reception of the Industry requirements has been met.
-The President, Chief Academic Officer, Dean or Program Directors, Faculty and Administrative Staff reviews the University's curriculum and is discussed in the Departmental Meetings, Faculty Meetings, Staff Meetings and Advisory Board Meetings.
+Curricula of all program offerings are evaluated yearly and based on how the reception of the Industry requirements has been met.
+The President, Chief Academic Officer, Dean or Program Directors, Faculty and Administrative Staff reviews the University's programs curricula are discussed at the Departmental Meetings, Faculty Meetings, Staff Meetings and Advisory Board Meetings.